-Hi readers, Chris and I have a new product ready!
-We’re excited to release this as we think it’s a very valuable product for the Strength & Conditioning and Track & Field communities.
-The product pertains to sprinting biomechanics and research.
-Click HERE to buy now.
-Below is the introduction to the book.
+Hi readers, Chris and I have a new page on sprinting launched!
+We’re excited to release this new page, as we think it’s a very valuable resource for the Strength & Conditioning and Track & Field communities.
+Here is a brief introduction to the topic.

 I would like for you to be a student of sprinting, just as I am.
 I would like for you to appreciate the past classic research of sprint biomechanists such as Mann and Weyand, the important contributions from Hunter, the more recent popular contributions from folks like Morin and Schache, the time-consuming review articles that have been compiled for our benefit, and the evolution of sprint knowledge in general.
 I urge you to not idolize any researcher or sprint expert – I can assure you that none of them have all the answers.
 They’re all human and have been wrong many times over (it happens to all good scientists).
 Instead, I’d like for you to become your own expert and formulate your own thoughts and ideas.
 I want you to get out of your comfort zone and delve heavily into the science of sprinting, just as I did several years back.